-The best way to function correctly when your plan doesn't work is simply using a pre-prepared alternative plan - plan b.
+The best way to function correctly when your plan doesn't work is simply using a pre-prepared alternative plan, known as 'plan b.'

 Literally, Everything can go wrong and get out of control, contrary to what you planned - from the planning stage (you hoped for a particular thing and got something else) through the execution of the dinner itself, and up to one of your family members, who, despite the mental preparation you made beforehand, is unable to control his emotions and snaps at someone else shouting and starts an argument with him at the dinner table.

-Well, the best way involves preparing an alternative plan - "plan b."
+Well, As mentioned above, the best way involves preparing an alternative plan - "plan b."

 Be prepared with a plan B!

-We know this is easier said than done, and there is no clear guidance regarding the subject because these are dynamic matters uniquely tailored for your specific Christmas dinner table.
-However, the guiding principle is the same - try, as much as you can, to understand What are the things that have even a tiny chance of not going as planned - and prepare an alternative plan for them.
+We know this is easier said than done, and there is no clear guidance regarding this strategy because these are dynamic matters uniquely tailored for your specific Christmas dinner table.
+However, the guiding principle is the same - try, as much as you can, to understand What are the things that have even a tiny chance of not going as planned - and prepare an alternative plan in accordance.

-Doing so can reduce the chance of being surprised by unfortunate inconveniences because you have already prepared for them (some of them) before they occur.
+Doing so can reduce the chance of being surprised by unfortunate inconveniences because you have already prepared for them (some of them) before their occurrence.

 And no doubt, avoiding unfortunate unpleasantries will significantly assist you in getting through your Christmas dinner hosting in peace.

-In conclusion, this article, and the tools presented in it, will help you to some extent to maintain your sanity while hosting Christmas dinner at your home.
+In conclusion, we hope that this article- 'The five secrets to keeping calm when hosting Christmas dinner' - and the tools presented will help you maintain your sanity while hosting Christmas dinner at your home.

 And if nothing works, an “accidental” power outage that forces everyone back to their homes is always a reasonable possibility.